bertiqwerty/exmex/Readme.md

 nested:  "x*0.02*(3*(2*(sin(x - 1 / (sin(y * 5)) + (5.0 - 1/z)))))",
 ```
 The following
-table shows benchmarking mean runtimes of 1000 evaluations on a Win10 machine with i5-8350 processor in micro-seconds.
+table shows benchmarking mean runtimes of 1000-evaluation-runs on a Win10 machine with i5-8350 processor in micro-seconds.

 |        |flat           |flatsin   | nested   | comment|
 |--------|---------------|----------|----------|--------|